Salami Wrapped Pepperoncini

 Family coming in to visit, attending Christmas parties, catching up with friends at holiday pop up bars.

-And when you’re hosting a get together, it’s much easier to throw together snacks on a cheese board than to cook a large dinner.
+And when you’re hosting a get together, it’s much easier to throw together snacks on Charcuterie Board For Two than to cook a large dinner.

 How do you make salami roll ups?

 Sometimes Salami Wrapped Pepperoncini is referred to as salami roll ups.
 I find the salami doesn’t quite roll up around the larger peppers, but close enough, right?

 First, you drain and dry the peppers.
 Then you take a slice of salami and a slice of provolone cheese and wrap them around the pepper.
 Secure with a toothpick and done!

 How easy was that (as I channel my inner Ina Garten)?!

 A pepperoncini is an Italian chili pepper which is often pickled.
 It’s similar to a banana pepper but has a slightly wrinklier and thinner pepper skin.